lbeckman314/resume/README.md

 make
 ```

-It will output the resume as a PDF.
+It will output the resume and coverletter as PDFs.

 ![Second page of resume.](./resume-liam-beckman-0.png)
 ![First page of resume.](./resume-liam-beckman-1.png)